Top Tips for Football Betting Success

 Bookmakers have a huge wealth of resources and stats at their disposal nowadays, so you need to arm yourself by watching matches and reading up on form and team news if you want to beat them.
 The more you know about what you're betting on, the more likely you are to make the right prediction.

 It's also helpful to use any specialist knowledge you might have.
 The bookies tend to be very savvy when it comes to the major leagues, but they can sometimes be a little negligent when it comes to lower or more obscure leagues.
 If you follow a team that plays in one of these leagues, or you have a lot of knowledge about a particular foreign league, you may be able to use this knowledge to your advantage.

 5. Keep a Record

-Very few punters keep records of their betting, but if you're betting regularly with lots of new bookmakers it's advisable to do so.
+Very few punters keep records of their betting, but if you're punting regularly with lots of betting sites it's advisable to do so.
 Keeping a record of your betting activity can help you to keep track of how much you're winning and losing, and also identify which types of bets you're having more success with.

 If you have online accounts with bookmakers, they will show you your betting history, which you can easily keep track of in a simple spreadsheet.
 Following these tips will give you the best odds in your football betting.